-In February 2012, the Company entered into a Development and Commercialization Agreement with DexCom, Inc. (DexCom Agreement) for the purpose of collaborating on the development and commercialization of an integrated system which incorporates the t:slim insulin delivery system with DexCom's proprietary continuous glucose monitoring system.
-Under the DexCom Agreement, the Company paid DexCom \$1.0 million at the commencement of the collaboration which was recorded as research and development cost in 2012 and will make two additional \$1.0 million payments upon the achievement of certain milestones.
+In February 2012, the Company entered into a Development and Commercialization Agreement with DexCom, Inc. (DexCom Agreement) for the purpose of collaborating on the development and commercialization of an integrated system which incorporates the t:slim Insulin Delivery System with DexCom's proprietary continuous glucose monitoring system.
+Under the DexCom Agreement, the Company paid DexCom \$1.0 million at the commencement of the collaboration in 2012, and an additional \$1.0 million in 2014, upon the achievement of a PMA submission to the FDA.
+Both payments were recorded as research and development costs in their respective years.
+The Company will make one additional \$1.0 million payment upon the achievement of certain milestones.
 Additionally, the Company will reimburse DexCom up to \$1.0 million of its development costs and is solely responsible for its own development costs.
-For the years ended December 31, 2013 and, 2012, the Company accrued \$13,000 and \$48,000, respectively, for DexCom's development costs associated with the Agreement.
+As of December 31, 2014, the Company had reimbursed DexCom \$0.2 million of its development costs.
+For the years ended December 31, 2014, 2013, and 2012, the Company recognized research and development costs of \$32,000, \$95,000, and \$39,000, respectively.